xorbitsai/inference/README.md

 ```bash
 $ pip install "xinference[all]"
 ```
-"xinference[all]" installs all the necessary packages for serving models.
+`xinference[all]` installs all the necessary packages for serving models.
 If you want to achieve acceleration on different hardware, refer to the installation documentation of the corresponding package.
 - [llama-cpp-python](https://github.com/abetlen/llama-cpp-python#installation-from-pypi-recommended) is required to run `baichuan`, `wizardlm-v1.0`, `vicuna-v1.3` and `orca`.
 - [chatglm-cpp-python](https://github.com/li-plus/chatglm.cpp#getting-started) is required to run `chatglm` and `chatglm2`.